shamsmikdad/flask-doc/README.md

 	$ python import Flask,

 ## 4-) creat a file in our folder and name it as falsk-proj.py

 First we imported the Flask class.
 An instance of this class will be our WSGI application.

-	from flask import Flask
+	from flask import Flask, render_tamplate

 Next we create an instance of this class.
-The first argument is the name of the application’s module or package. __name__ is a convenient shortcut for this that is appropriate for most cases.
+The first argument is the name of the application’s module or package.
+__name__ is a convenient shortcut for this that is appropriate for most cases.
 This is needed so that Flask knows where to look for resources such as templates and static files.

 	app = Flask(__name__)

-We then use the route() decorator to tell Flask what URL should trigger our function.
+We then use the route() decorator to tell Flask what URL should trigger our function. and function called index with to render the index.html flie.

-	@app.route("/")
+	@app.route("/index.html")

-	def hello_world():
+	def index():
-    	return "<p>Hello, World!</p>"
+    		return render_tamplate("index.html")

+open the folder with vs-code, then create a template folder, add new file and name it as "index.html" and wirte inside of it our code.

+wirte a test code in the file such like:

+	<h1> htis is the test code </h1>

 5-) start up the server:

+in windows----------

-	set FLASK_APP=falsk-proj
+	> set FLASK_APP=falsk-proj
+	> flask run

+in linux-------------

+	> export FLASK_APP=falsk-proj
+	> flask run